jieguann/XRI-Extended-Body/README.md

 ### Spaceship Control
-The bulb will need to attach to the top of the joystick to control the spaceship.
+*  The bulb will need to attach to the top of the joystick to control the spaceship.
 The bulb represent a clue between virtual and physical.
+*  The planets are in front of the space, and once the spaceship near one of the planet, it will land on it automatically and the physical phylip hue will turn to that color.

 ## Philip Hue Color Control